-Prior to joining NHGRI, Dr. Sofia worked in genome projects and as a computational biologist for ten years at Pacific Northwest National Laboratory (PNNL), one of the Department of Energy (DOE) science labs, in genomic analysis, information visualization and novel toolkit development for biology.
-She contributed to research in information management, cyberinfrastructure, and data-intensive and high-performance computing through the novel features of driving biological problems.
+Prior to joining NHGRI, Dr. Sofia worked at the Pacific Northwest National Laboratory (PNNL), one of the Department of Energy (DOE) science labs, on projects in genomic analysis, information visualization and novel toolkit development.
+She contributed to research in cyberinfrastructure, advanced analytics, information management, data-intensive and high-performance computing, in teams interested in the novel features of driving biological problems.

-Dr. Sofia received a B.A. in biochemistry and Masters of Public Health from Univerisity of California Berkeley, and a Ph.D. from the University of Wisconsin, Madison, and was a National Center for Biotechnology Information (NCBI) GenBank Fellow.
+Dr. Sofia received a B.A. in Biochemistry and a Masters in Public Health from University of California at Berkeley, a Ph.D. from the University of Wisconsin, Madison, and was a National Center for Biotechnology Information (NCBI) GenBank Fellow.